 Most of the synthetic components chosen as raw material should show good water and oil repellency and must be able to be tailored well to provide other required functional properties such as strength, toughness, flexibility, and durability, etc.

 This is the width of the toe region, although toe box can also include the depth or height of the toe region.
 Depending upon the toe shape of the individual will determine what should fit the best.
 If toes are contracted or overlap each other then a deeper toe box is needed.

 Toe boxes are usually made from materials similar to those used for heel counters.

-Gusseted tongues with light padding inside are the most comfortable and water resistant.
-Their main role is to keep pebbles, sand, and debris out of your shoe.
+Gusseted tongues with light padding inside are the most comfortable and water-resistant.
+Both sides of a gusseted tongue are attached to the boot’s upper with flaps called gussets.
+Their main role is to keep pebbles, sand, debris, and water out of your shoe.
 A disadvantage of gusseted tongues is that if you are not wearing gaiters, snow can collect in the gussets and soak into the boots.
 On high-ankle and stiff leather boots, the tongue may be hinged so it flexes easily.

 One particular problem area for breathability has been the tongue.
 Because of the need for padding from lace pressure over the instep, shoemakers have long used a thick layer of foam inside the tongue to protect the foot.
 Because the instep is also an area where blood vessels come close to the surface of the skin, the tongue should also be especially breathable.

 Conventional wisdom says the fewer seams, the better because seams may admit water and can abrade.
 Thus, the most durable and water-resistant hiking boots are usually made of one-piece leather with seams only at the heel and around the tongue.